-While there are many different risks of injury and accident because of commercial trucks, one possible cause of an accident is because of improper loading.
+While there are many different risks of injury and accident because of commercial trucks, one possible cause of an accident is improper loading.
 Commercial trucks must be loaded in a certain manner to minimize the risks of rollover and to ensure that the loads are properly balanced to give the driver as much control as possible over the vehicle while in motion.
 Most truck drivers and shipping teams are very careful about the loading process to make sure that the cargo is safe and secure, but mistakes can sometimes happen.

 If you have been involved in an accident with a commercial truck as a result of improper loading, contact us as soon as possible to schedule an initial consultation with an experienced legal professional.
-Each step of the claims process with a commercial insurance policy is more complicated, and there are many more details that we will need to track down in order to present a comprehensive picture of the situation and maximize your settlement amount.
+Each step of the claims process with a commercial insurance policy is more complicated, and there are many more details that we will need to track down to present a comprehensive picture of the situation and maximize your settlement amount.
 Read more below about what to expect during this claims process.

 Every truck and trailer has a maximum weight for transport, which takes into account a variety of factors including the axle carrying capacity, impacts to roads, the impact to turning, and most importantly, a truck’s ability to brake properly.
 If the trailer or truck is overloaded, there are serious impacts to the vehicle’s ability to operate safely and can result in rollovers, brake failures, and a variety of other accidents.